mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 - A view API should have everything prepared for it and be as "dumb" as possible

-It's very easy to have a for loop in a view which starts off iterating through a list then adding extra steps whilst your there.
+It's very easy to have a for loop in a view which starts off iterating through a list then adding extra steps while you're there.
 The view should have this all pre-prepared for it in a way that any for loops take an object, unpack it and forward it to an API only.

 For example, if you need to group 12 items into 3 boxes of 4 in the view don't put the grouping into the view.
-Instead pack them into a list of lists or create new struct (C++) / POD class (Python) to hold this and iterate through that instead.
+Instead pack them into a list of lists or create a new struct (C++) / POD class (Python) to hold this and iterate through that instead.

-- Go line by line and think, "could I test just this line alone"?
+- Go line by line and think, "could I test just this line alone?"

 For certain lines such as calling Qt there would be no possible way to tell if a test passed or not, or if they use view only types